 XML-based files: as an open-source tool, pgModeler gives complete access to its source code as well as to the contents of any generated file.
 All created files are XML-based, which means that the user can handle these files in third-party softwares.

 Restore previous work in case of failure: in case of unexpected quit, the user doesn't lose all the work because pgModeler stores temporary models and will recover them on the next startup.

 Model structure validation and automatic fixes: to avoid breaking references or rules during design time and when exporting the model to PostgreSQL, pgModeler validates models from time to time.
 This validation process creates an almost error-free model.

 Customizable features: with an extensive set of configurations, pgModeler gives the user the freedom to customize most of its behavior with an intuitive interface.

 Generate SQL scripts to synchronize both model and database: through the diff feature, the user can generate SQL scripts based on the differences between the model and database.
 The script contains the needed commands to keep synchronized both the database and model.

 Manage existing databases: pgModeler provides a simplistic database management module where it is possible to run SQL commands, explore the objects and handle data.

-Additional features: some other essential features are object finder for large models, the plugin development interface, support to geospatial data types (as implemented by PostGiS 2.x extension), translatable user interface, and many others as detailed throughout this documentation.
+Additional features: some other essential features are the object finder for large models, the plug-in development interface, support for geospatial data types (as implemented by PostGiS extension), translatable user interface, and many others as detailed throughout this documentation.